prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pandas.md

 > Adapted from a guide originally contributed by Mike Zhu (@mz888)!

-The `pandas` package is an extremely useful one for working with structured data.
-You can think of `pandas` as a python tool for creating and manipulating powerful spreadsheets-like objects called "DataFrames".
-The `pandas` package also includes some SQL-like features and can be used to easily read and write data stored in CSV files and/or databases.
+The `pandas` package provides capabilities for working with structured data, including spreadsheet-like objects called "DataFrames".

 Reference: